The science of conversation.

 Professor Elizabeth Stokoe

-Dr Rein Ove Sikveland
+Professor Rein Ove Sikveland

-Rein Ove Sikveland is an Associate Professor in the Department of Language and Literature at Norwegian University of Science and Technology (NTNU) in Norway.
-He brings his expertise in conversation analysis and phonetics to the evolution of CARM.
-He currently researches social interaction in the workplace, including crisis negotiations, and interactions between members of the public and service providers within health and commercial organizations.
+Rein Ove Sikveland is a Professor at the Centre for Academic and Professional Communication (SEKOM) at the Norwegian University of Science and Technology (NTNU) in Trondheim, Norway.
+He brought his expertise in conversation analysis and phonetics to CARM in 2014.
+He researches social interaction in the workplace, including crisis negotiations and conflict resolution, and interactions between members of the public and service providers within health and commercial organizations.
+He is lead author of Crisis talk: Negotiating with individuals in crisis, published by Routledge (2022).

 The Life Scientific